cmsc-495-group-5/Currency-Converter/README.md

 ## Additional Information

-> The jaunt.jar file has been added as a maven dependency and therefore you should not have to modify the build configuration.
+> The jaunt.jar file has to be in the build configuration.

 # currencyconverter